 The core teachings of Buddhism focus on healing the mind, body, and spirit.
-Most individuals will
+Most individuals

-begin the healing process, the individual can read the primary teachings of the Four Noble Truths and the Eightfold Path.
+To begin the healing process, the individual can read the primary teachings of the Four Noble Truths and the Eightfold Path.

 Once individuals understand the fundamental doctrines of Buddhism, they can choose to either embrace or dismiss these teachings.